McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

   </h6>

   Translucent entities and parts of entities:
-  * Slimes
+  * Slimes (Only the outer transparent part)
-  * Players (except for the lower layer of the arm in first person)
+  * Players (except for the lower layer of the arm in first person) (in 1.21.1, this seems to now include the lower arm layer?)
   * Player heads (if player has set a custom skin)
   * Markings on horses
   * Some other horses parts